 A 2020 Indiana law (IC 8-1-31.7) allows water and sewer utilities to seek expedited rate recovery under a Service Enhancement Improvement Rider.
 On Mar.
 16, 2022, IAWC received approval of a plan for implementing this charge in Cause No. 45609.
-The initial charge for a typical residential customer will be $1.08, according to IAWC's testimony.

 - Lead Service Line Plan

 IAWC received approval of a lead service line replacement plan on July 25, 2018.